LeanoA/MSYS2_Configuration/README.md

 Open in windows `Edit the system environment variables`
 - click `Environment Variables` from the Advanced tab.
-- Click on the path and select it.
+- Click on the `PATH` and select it.
-- Then click Edit.
+- Then click `Edit`.
-- Click New.
+- Click `New`.
 An empty field is displayed.
 Paste the directory here.

 ## Using g++ and gdb with VScode